YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Some results in Turkey are excellent.
 Some are poor.
 The same is true in many countries.
 The result depends on the clinic, surgeon, patient selection, donor management, graft handling, and long-term plan.

-I would not choose a country because someone says it has the best results.
-I would choose the surgeon and clinic model that can explain the plan clearly and show results that look natural under normal conditions.
+Do not choose a country because someone promises unmatched results.
+Choose the surgeon and clinic model that can explain the plan clearly and show results that look natural under normal conditions.

 Before and after photos can be useful only when they are realistic.
 A careful review looks at shooting angle, lighting, hair length, donor area visibility, wet hair, combing direction, and whether the style hides an unnatural hairline.
 A result can look much denser in controlled photos than it does in ordinary daily light.